 1. Large-scale conglomerates with a few million dollars in dedicated budget and the intention of building an entirely onshore presence.
 This involves getting an ICP, developing E-stores in China, having a local team running sales, a dedicated website, and more.

-2. Companies who want to and expect support all customers globally, including China, with one site.
+2. Companies who want to and expect support all customers globally, including China, with one global site.

 These are companies who might be passively or actively interested in the China market but prefer to reach customers from offshore, with one singular, consistent digital footprint.